iamsaikishore/Project5---Deployment-on-Kubernetes-Cluster-using-Jenkins-and-Ansible/README.md

    - Log in to Jenkins.
    - Go to Manage Jenkins > Manage Plugins.
-   - In the Available tab, search for `SSH Agent`, `Publish over SSH`.
+   - In the Available tab, search for `SSH Agent`.
    - Select the plugins and click the Install button.
    - Restart Jenkins after the plugin is installed. `http://<ec2-instance-public-ip-address>:8080/restart`